Corpse of Christ

 The work, dating to Carracci's early career, is a manifest homage to Andrea Mantegna's Dead Christ, which he had perhaps seen in the Aldobrandini collection.
 Christ is portrayed lying in a contorted position, seen from his feet.
+At his feet lie the Crown of Thorns, the nails that were embedded in his hands and feet, and the pincers used to remove the nails.
+These objects are called the Arma Christi, or the Instruments of the Passion.
 Differently from Mantegna, Carracci did not paint the mourners at the side, and adopted a more realistic depiction of the body.